Dingyijiang1/PeterJiangDingyi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Currently, I am a Bechelor in Tianjin University.
+I will graduate from College of Intelligence and Computing, Tianjin University (天津大学人工智能学院)<a href='http://cic.tju.edu.cn/english/home.htm'> with a Artificial Intelligence bachelor’s degree in June of 2024.
+During my Bachelor's time, I got an exchange experience from the Department of Computer Science and Technology, The Hong Kong University of Science and Technology (香港科技大学计算机科学与技术学院) in my thired year.

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).